 Compare interest-earning chequing accounts

-Enjoy a small boost to your balance while making everyday transactions.
+Get a boost to your balance while making everyday transactions with an interest-earning chequing account.

 Most chequing accounts are designed to separate your more fluid cash from long-term savings.
 Although rarely offered, an interest-earning chequing account (also known as a hybrid account) sweetens your money management with a rate that allows you to earn interest along with that easy access.